raw1z/tesler/README.md

 ## Usage ##

-Look at the example in the gem directory for details.
+Look at the example and tests in the gem directory for details.

 ## Note on Patches/Pull Requests ##